 Your descriptions need to be clear and your terms of business must be clearly displayed or provided so that customers understand your cancellation, returns & payment terms.
 Always as a minimum take a non refundable deposit that will cover your costs especially for custom items.

-To help grow your business make sure you have a business card or compliment slip included with the gift and why not add a discount voucher – one for the recipient and one for the person that is gifting it to encourage repeat business.
+To help grow your business make sure you have a business card, preferably a high-quality one printed by the Printing Services in Houston Texas or compliment slip included with the gift and why not add a discount voucher – one for the recipient and one for the person that is gifting it to encourage repeat business.

 How do I cost my products?

 This is probably the most important element of your new business and one of the reasons many businesses fail to make money.
 You need to cost every element of your ‘creation’ not just the raw materials.
 You need to include your time, petrol, postage,advertising, insurance and the little elements like glues, packaging and ribbons.
 The national minimum wage is £7.50 per hour and you should be paying yourself at least this and this includes your time ordering /sourcing products etc so be realistic.
 You need to keep records of all your purchases and sundries to keep track of costs.